Polo Ravales: Personal life and career

 In 2015, Ravales was seen in Ipaglaban Mo! and FPJ's Ang Probinsyano which airs on ABS-CBN followed by the fourth season of Doble Kara.

-In 2016, he is currently a freelancer artist.

-In 2018, Polo Ravales joined ABS-CBN’s La Luna Sangre.
-Presently, November 2019, he reverted back to his home station GMA 7 for the show Magkaagaw.
+In 2018, Ravales joined La Luna Sangre on ABS-CBN.
+Presently, November 2019, he reverted back to his home station GMA Network for the show Magkaagaw.

+Business career

+In 2025, Ravales entered into an industrial co-partnership with Vijay Gurung and Indian businesspersons, owners of Royal Indian Curry House with a branch in Eastwood City.